 2. Phishing Scams

 If someone contacts you out of the blue claiming to be the IRS or CRA – be sure to stop and think before you give any personal information.
 Fraudsters will demand immediate payment to employ a sense of urgency.
 They know people are more likely to make irrational choices under pressure.
-Remember:
+These types of scams typically use the same tricks:

 Even if you get an email that has the correct logo and name make sure the email address looks correct and watch for spelling and grammar errors!
 You can always call the correct agency to verify any communication you receive.